Etiqa/qasimodo-bdd-templates/features/02-sign-up/README-CreatingAccount.md

       - It's possible to access to QAsimodo with new account credentials
       - It's not possible to create new account credentials with an already existing Email address (identity information)
       - Verification Email is sent to the User Email address (User is able to verify the Email address)
-      - Password cannot be set until Email address has been verify
+      - Password cannot be set until Email address has been verified
-      - Password is required twice before is set to avoid mistyping (Password is set only if both passwords match)
+      - Password is required twice before it is set to avoid mistyping (Password is set only if both passwords match)
-      - Password follow security standards: more than 7 characters, one lower case and one upper case alpha character [a-z, A-Z], one numeric character [0-9], and one non-alphanumeric character [example: !@#$%^&*()].
+      - Password follows security standards: more than 7 characters, one lower case and one upper case alpha character [a-z, A-Z], one numeric character [0-9], and one non-alphanumeric character [example: !@#$%^&*()].
-      - User is redirected to QAsimodo sign in page once the account credentials has been created
+      - User is redirected to QAsimodo sign in page once the account credentials have been created

 Now, review the scenarios we presented before.
 Are they still congruent with the acceptance criteria?
 They are not!
 How would you update them?
 Have a look: